 Visual Radio Arts is the way we intend to bring live music performance back to the screen.
 But instead of old style TV it would be on iPads, mobile phones and computers.
 And whilst TV is regional or at best national, the internet is global.
 Soundcheck could be The Old Grey Whistle Test for the 21st century, giving bands the opportunity to perform to bigger audiences than they could ever hope for in local venues, offering fans everywhere the chance to experience a live set, not just a pre recorded MTV style 3 minute video and building a new army of Bob Harrises, Jo Whileys and Anne Nightingales.

 Our brand of visual radio is still evolving, allowing us to take on more and more ambitious productions.
-Our radio programmes that used to attract 100 listeners, now attract over 2000 Facebook viewers.
+Our radio programmes that used to attract 100 listeners, now attract between 2000 and 8000 Facebook viewers.

 That’s our story so far – but there’s plenty more to come.